aweiteka/cfme_test_config/README.md

-## CloudForms ManagementEngine files
+## CFME Test Configuration

-This is a collection of files needed to support CloudForms ME testing.
+This is a collection of configuration files and setup scripts needed to support CFME testing.

  * vmdb.yml config files
  * reports